emmaggie/nd4j/getstarted.md

          mvn clean install -DskipTests

-* After you run "mvn clean", a compressed tar file with a name similar to "deeplearning4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):
+* After you run "mvn clean", a compressed tar file with a name similar to *TKTKTK* --> "nd4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):

-		*/java-deeplearning/deeplearning4j-distribution/target
+		*/nd4j/TKTKTKTKTKTK

 * Add the coordinates below to your Project Object Model (POM) file (POM.xml files live in the root of a given directory):